 There is nothing like the smell of a real Christmas tree and it has become quite a big business growing a traditional Christmas fir tree for the festive season.

 Christmas tree farms have sprung up throughout Victoria and some of these have been in operation for years.
 One such example is the Melbourne Christmas Tree Farm (formally Melton Christmas Tree Farm) has been trading Christmas trees since 1987, when the first crop was ready to be harvested.
 The farm is open from 8am – 8pm 7 days a week

 Some suggestions for Christmas Tree Farms in the suburban areas in and around Melbourne ...

 I have designed these gifts with the help of Zazzle.
 Check out these suggestions and other gift lines in my Zazzle Store

-So there you have it!
-Melbourne has to be one of the most exciting places to play in at Christmas time.
-Take the kids right into the heart of the city for all the fun and games.
 Create a family tradition to pass done through the years.
-I love the excitement of Christmas, the hustle and bustle of the shoppers, the bright lights, the entertainment and of course getting my photo taken each year with the jolly old man dressed in red.
+I love the excitement of Christmas, the hustle and bustle of the shoppers, the bright lights, the entertainment and of course getting my photo taken each year with the jolly old man himself.